White Noise (2022 film)

 White Noise is a 2022 absurdist comedy-drama film written and directed by Noah Baumbach, adapted from the 1985 novel by Don DeLillo.
-It is Baumbach's first directed feature not to be based on an original story of his own.
+It is Baumbach's first directed feature not based on a story of his own.
 The film stars Adam Driver, Greta Gerwig, and Don Cheadle.
-Set in the 1980s, the story follows the life of a niche academic and his family as they go through trials and tribulations, beginning with an environmental disaster near their home.
+Set in the 1980s, it follows the life of a niche academic and his family as they go through trials and tribulations, beginning with an environmental disaster near their home.

-White Noise had its world premiere at the 79th Venice International Film Festival on August 31, 2022, and was released in select theaters on November 25, 2022, before its streaming release on December 30, by Netflix.
+White Noise had its world premiere at the 79th Venice International Film Festival on August 31, 2022, and was released in select theaters on November 25 before its streaming release by Netflix on December 30.
 The film received generally positive reviews from critics, with Baumbach's direction, cinematography, cast performances (particularly Driver's), and Danny Elfman's score receiving praise, although the film's screenplay, varying tones, and length divided many.

 Plot

-In 1984, Jack Gladney is a professor of "Hitler studies" (a field he founded) at the College-on-the-Hill in Ohio.
-Despite his specialisation, he speaks no German and is secretly taking basic lessons to prepare for a speech he is due to give at a conference.
+In 1984, Jack Gladney is a professor of "Hitler studies" (a field he founded) at the College-on-the-Hill, in Ohio.
+Despite his specialization, he speaks no German and is secretly taking basic lessons to prepare for a speech he is due to give at a conference.
 Jack is married to Babette, his fourth wife.
-Together, they raise a blended family with four children: Heinrich and Steffie, from two of Jack's previous marriages; Denise, from Babette's previous marriage; and Wilder, a child they conceived together.
-Denise spies on Babette and finds her secret prescription stash of Dylar, a mysterious drug not in the usual records.
-Jack experiences a dream about a mysteriously threatening man, alluding to an earlier conversation with Babette focused on their mutual fear of death.
-Jack's colleague, Murray Siskind, a professor of American culture, wishes to develop a similarly niche field, "Elvis studies", and convinces Jack to help him.
-They briefly become rivals as competition between their courses arises.
+Together, they have a blended family with four children: Heinrich and Steffie, from two of Jack's previous marriages; Denise, from one of Babette's previous marriages; and Wilder, a child they conceived together.
+Denise finds Babette's secret stash of Dylar, a mysterious drug not listed in the usual records.
+Jack has a dream about a mysteriously threatening man, alluding to an earlier conversation with Babette about their shared fear of death.
+His colleague Murray Siskind, a professor of American culture, wishes to develop a similarly niche field, "Elvis studies", and convinces Jack to help him.

-However, their lives are disrupted when a cataclysmic train accident casts a cloud of chemical waste over the town.
-This "Airborne Toxic Event" forces a massive evacuation, which leads to a major traffic jam on the highway.
-Jack drives to a gas station to refuel his car, where he is inadvertently exposed to the cloud.
-The family and numerous others are forced into quarantine at a summer camp.
-Murray supplies Jack with a small palm-sized pistol to protect himself against the more dangerous survivalists in the camp.
-One day, chaos ensues when multiple families desperately try to escape the camp.
-The Gladneys take the back way out and ford a river before arriving in Iron City, where they encounter a man who rants about the lack of media attention on the evacuees; the man stops when he sees Jack, claiming to have déjà vu of that moment.
+Their lives are disrupted when a truck carrying toxic chemicals collides with a train, releasing a cloud of waste.
+This "Airborne Toxic Event" forces a massive evacuation and a traffic jam on the highway.
+The Gladneys stop at a gas station to refuel their car, and Jack is exposed to the cloud.
+The family and many others are forced into quarantine at a summer camp.
+Experts tell Jack his exposure may shorten his life.
+Murray gives Jack a palm-sized pistol to protect himself against the more dangerous survivalists in the camp.
+One day, multiple families desperately try to escape the camp.
+The Gladneys take the back way out and ford a river before arriving in Iron City, where they encounter a man who rants about the evacuees' lack of media attention but stops when he sees Jack, claiming to have déjà vu of that moment.
 After nine days, the family returns home.
-However, since Jack was briefly exposed to the chemical waste, his fear of death becomes exacerbated.
+Jack's exposure to the cloud has heightened his fear of death.